openid/fapi/FAPI_2_0_Implementation_Advice.md

 2. Connection resets or timeouts when making requests with large tokens
 3. Inconsistent behavior where some requests succeed and others fail
 4. Log entries showing truncated or malformed Authorization headers

+## Authorization Server Handling of Suspicious Requests

+Many Authorization Server implementations employ Web Application Firewalls (WAFs) and security rules to protect against common attacks such as XSS.
+This section provides guidance on balancing legitimate security concerns with the need to accept randomly generated values in parameters like state and nonce.

+1. Authorization Servers may reject authorization requests that contain suspicious parameter values which could indicate malicious intent, such as potential XSS attack vectors

+2. While Authorization Servers should evaluate requests for potential security issues, they should not implement blanket restrictions that block certain characters (e.g., "<") entirely

+3. Authorization Servers should accept any random state/nonce values that comply with the underlying specifications

+4. When rejecting suspicious requests, Authorization Servers should return appropriate error responses as defined in OAuth 2.0 and related specifications

+NOTE: What constitutes a suspicious or malicious request may vary depending on the threat model of each Authorization Server implementation.
+This document intentionally avoids providing an exhaustive list of patterns to block, as such a list would quickly become outdated and might provide a false sense of security.

 ## Acknowledgements